Brickell World Plaza: Brickell Financial Centre II

 Brickell Financial Centre Phase II, which had been scheduled for completion in 2011, would have been the tallest building in Miami and Florida upon completion, at 903 feet (275 m).
 It would have contained 68 floors.
 The Brickell Financial Centre complex was always planned to be done in two phases, with the second building being constructed after the first, so the second building may still be built, presumably under a different, new name.
 The second phase was planned to be a mixed-use building, containing several hundred thousand feet of office space, as well as several hundred thousand feet of condominium and hotel space, and would be a substantially larger building than the Brickell World Plaza.
-The area where BFC II would stand was turned into a parking lot in late 2011 with the completion of Brickell World Plaza and included a small valet structure.
+The area where BFC II would stand was later turned into a 13-level parking garage in 2020.